liushaoteng/guaranteed_tdm/README.md

-The purpose of the project "guaranteed_TDM" is simulate a TDM based communication network for on-chip usage.
-For this TDM communication network, its hardware behaviour is described by using SystemC.The simulator is cycle-accurate.
+The purpose of this project "guaranteed_TDM" is to simulate a TDM based communication network for on-chip usage.
+This TDM communication network is designed by myself.
+It can set up TDM connections at runtime to offer guaranteed communication service.
+Its hardware behaviour is described by using SystemC, which is cycle-accurate.

 This project contains three folders: src/, testbench/, build/.
 I use Cmake to auto-generate the Makefile of this project.
 The src/ contains all the c++ source files of this project.
 The testbench/ contains matlab and perl scripts to generate testbenches and analyzes simulation results.
 The build/ holds the intermediate files generated during the compilation process.

 In order to build and run this project:
-1. Install cmake and systemc 2.3.x
+1. Install Cmake and SystemC 2.3.x
 http://www.cmake.org/install/
 http://www.accellera.org/downloads/standards/systemc